stefphd/ResticPy/README.md

 * `sudo`: flag to run the restic command with sudo (default is `false`).
 Requires `sudo` installed.
 Working only for Linux (no effects in Windows)
 * `skip`: flag to skip the operations on the entry (default is `false`).

 Note that the keys `init` must be initially set to `false` (or neglected) and will be updated automatically by the software after the repository initialization.
-The software will also add a new key `jsonfile` automatically for internal usage.

-A configuration file called `restic-conf.json` is used by default.
-Different or multiple configuration files may be specified (e.g. one for each repository).

 ## Basic usage